DURAARK/generator-duraark/README.md

 4. Execute 'yo duraark:service $NAME', where $NAME is your service name

 5. The directory is populated with the necessary files.
-See the 'scripts' folder for the development scripts and the 'deployment' folder for scripts to deploy the service with docker.
+See the '_devops_' folder for the development and deployment helper scripts.
+A documentation for those scripts can be found at [microservice-base](https://github.com/DURAARK/microservice-base).

-This is the first public version of the CLI.
+This is an early but usable version of the CLI.
 Documentation and functionality will be extended over the next months within the [DURAARK project](http://duraark.eu).

 Enjoy!